Contact Us for a Free Consultation (213) 542-0979

 Review of Dash Cam Evidence

 For example, in a stop scenario, how about your dashcam?
 Let's see your dashcam video, police officer.
 If that really happened — if my client really made an illegal turn, didn't have their lights on, or whatever the case may be — then there should be some evidence to support that.
-Let's see your dashcam video if they don't have the dashcam video, that starts to put some doubt on whether or not they're telling the truth.
+Let's see your dashcam video.
+If they don't have one, that raises some doubts about whether they're telling the truth.

-Another big issue that comes up is consent.
-Police claim all the time, that person said that I could search their car.
+Another significant issue that arises is consent.
+Police claim that the person said I could search their car all the time.
 That person said I could search their house.
 That person agreed to a pat-down search, for example.
-So, again, these are issues that come up all the time.
+So, again, these are issues that frequently arise.

-The client says, no, I didn't consent to that.
-An example of how you can challenge that would be to say, okay, if they consented to it, let's see the piece of paper that they signed saying that they consented to you being able to search their house.
-Go ahead, put it in my hand.
+The client says, ' No, I didn't consent to that. ' An example of how you can challenge that would be to say, ' Okay, if they consented to it, let's see the piece of paper they signed, stating that they consented to you being able to search their house. ' Go ahead, put it in my hand.

-Then, you know, juries and judges start to question, how come you didn't have him sign a consent form if you were going to search their house?
-Because once they search the house they find all kinds of good evidence against you, so they're not going to let you sign a consent form because most people aren't going to sign a consent form.
+Then, you know, juries and judges start to question, How come you didn't have him sign a consent form if you were going to search their house?
+Because once they search the house, they find all kinds of evidence against you, so they're not going to let you sign a consent form, as most people wouldn't sign one.

 Challenge Police When They're Not Telling the Truth

-So, as you can probably start to get the feel, in order to challenge the police when they're not telling the truth, when they're lying about an issue, you've got to have other evidence surrounding them.
+So, as you can probably start to get a feel for it, in order to challenge the police when they're not telling the truth, when they're lying about an issue, you need to have other evidence surrounding them.

 About the Author